 The three optional sessions available on Friday, April 26 are described below and will be held simultaneously from 8am-12noon.

 • Biotics Optional Training: Trainees will be polled prior to the training to identify Biotics-related training needs.
 By default, hands-on training on SQL (queries, inserts, updates) and bulk uploading in Biotics 5 will be covered, but this will be adjusted according to trainee poll responses.
-The training will be a hands-on training led by Whitney Weber and Danielle Kulas (Virginia Natural Heritage Program).
+The training will be a hands-on training led by Whitney Weber (NatureServe DBA & Product Support Specialist) and Danielle Kulas (Virginia Natural Heritage Program Biodiversity Data and GIS Specialist).

 • Ecology Program Optional Training: An overview of the Ecology program at NatureServe will be provided, and, based on input from trainees ahead of time, a discussion of identified topics will be facilitated.
 Pat Comer (NatureServe Chief Ecologist), will lead this session.

 • Species Science Program Optional Training: A brief summary of tools and communication avenues available to network botanists and zoologists will be provided followed by a discussion of trainees’ questions and conundrums submitted prior to the session.
-Bruce Young (NatureServe Director of Species Science) will lead this session.
+Bruce Young (NatureServe Chief Zoologist and Senior Conservation Scientist) will lead this session.

 2018 Core Methodology Training Field Session at Coyote Ridge, Colorado